A question that has been left unanswered for centuries. Does trend-following give a trader an edge?

-I will go through several mathematical demonstrations to show that trend following is likely to give a trader an edge.
+I will go through two mathematical demonstrations to show that trend following is likely to give a trader an edge.
 In doing so, it is also likely to decrease risk.

 The first goal is to see if the High of the day were greater than the ML1 Level.
 Would that increase the percentage of a close at or above the ML1 level?
 This way, I am not actually defining a trend.
 However, I am saying that it starts with a .01 move above the ML1 Level.
 The goal is to perform the same analysis with the MS1 Level.
 Find out if a low below the MS1 Level would increase the percentage of a close at or below MS1.

 The graphic above shows that a High greater than ML1 would increase the percentage of success from the ML1 Level.
 This increase was .6% from 49.5% to 50.1%.
 It also shows the same results if the Low is less than the MS1 Level.
 The increase was .6% from 47.2% to 47.8%.
 These calculations do not prove but mathematically demonstrates a probable solution.